-Protesting in the same spot for 20 years
+Twenty years in the same spot: A victim's story

 One of those people is Christine de Fontenay, who protests against President Trump on the same road.
 Christine, 74, hands over a printed letter entitled: "John Wojnowski, America's prophet."

-John, says the letter, has played "such a significant part" in bringing about "the colossal change in the world's conscience and consciousness about pedophilia".
+John, says the letter, has played "such a significant part" in bringing about "the colossal change in the world's conscience and consciousness about paedophilia".

 "On behalf of the world - especially its children - I say thank you to him," the letter concludes.